109163101120/drive-to-hipchat/README.md

-Because I'm cheap (I don't want to pay for the dynos required by Heroku's scheduler add-on), periodic synchronization is implemented with a HipChat `room_enter` webhook that pings drive-hipchat whenever someone enters the destination HipChat room.
+Because I'm cheap (I don't want to pay for the dynos required by Heroku's scheduler add-on), periodic synchronization is implemented with a HipChat `room_enter` webhook that pings drive-to-hipchat whenever someone enters the destination HipChat room.
 This gives it an opportunity to recreate channels and synchronize users.